nerds-odd-e/attd-v2/README.md

 If you are running tests of web on arm based Mac (e.g. Macbook M1 or M2), please run `docker-compose up web-arm`

 If you are running tests of android on Mac, please run `docker-compose up android-mac`.
-After environment started, you should be able to access the chrome for running tests at http://localhost:18080/vnc_lite.html
+After environment started, you should be able to access the emulator for running tests at http://localhost:18080/vnc_lite.html

+If you are running tests of andriod on Linux, please run `docker-compose up android-linux`.
+After environment started, you should be able to access the emulator for running tests at http://localhost:6080

+If you are running tests of android on Windows, please connect your device or emulator and then run `docker-compose up android-win`.

 # Run the application